+'''

 gunzip(Data) -> Decompressed

 '''

-Types:
+'''

 Data = iodata()

 Decompressed = binary()

+'''

 Uncompresses data with gz headers and checksum.

+'''

 gzip(Data) -> Compressed

 Types:

 Data = iodata()

 Compressed = binary()

+'''

 Compresses data with gz headers and checksum.

+'''

 inflate(Z, Data) -> Decompressed

 Types:

+'''

+'''

 Z = zstream()

 Data = iodata()

 Decompressed = iolist()

+Equivalent to inflate(Z, Data, [])

+inflate(Z, Data, Options) -> Decompressed

+Types:

+'''

+'''

+Z = zstream()

+Data = iodata()

+Options = [{exception_on_need_dict, boolean()}]

+Decompressed =

+iolist() |

+{need dictionary, Adler32 :: integer(), Output :: iolist()}

+'''

 Decompresses as much data as possible.
-It can introduce some output latency (reading input without producing any
+It can introduce some output latency (reading input without producing any output).

-output).

-If a preset dictionary is needed at this point (see inflateSetDictionary/2), inflate/2 throws a

-{need_dictionary,Adler} exception, where Adler is the Adler-32 checksum of the dictionary chosen by

-the compressor.
+Currently the only available option is {exception_on_need_dict,boolean()} which controls whether the function should throw an exception when a preset dictionary is required for decompression.
+When set to false, a need_dictionary tuple will be returned instead.
+See inflateSetDictionary/2 for details.

+This option defaults to true for backwards compatibility but we intend to remove the exception behavior in a future release.
+New code that needs to handle dictionaries manually should always specify {exception_on_need_dict,false}.

+'''

 inflateChunk(Z) -> Decompressed | {more, Decompressed}

-Types:
+'''

+'''

 Z = zstream()

 Decompressed = iolist()

+'''

+This function is deprecated and will be removed in a future release.
+Use safeInflate/2 instead.

 Reads the next chunk of uncompressed data, initialized by inflateChunk/2.

 This function is to be repeatedly called, while it returns {more, Decompressed}.

 '''

+inflateChunk(Z, Data) -> Decompressed | {more, Decompressed}

+Types:

+'''

+'''

+zlib

+'''

+'''

+Z = zstream()

+Data = iodata()

+Decompressed = iolist()

+'''

+This function is deprecated and will be removed in a future release.
+Use safeInflate/2 instead.